 - Keep the right brain active and working in harmony with the left brain, thus becoming more “whole brain.”

 The entire TweedleWink DVD Program costs $354.95 and includes the TweedleWink Instruction Guide and TweedleWink Overview Card.
 Visit the Right Brain Kids online store to find out more.
-You can also watch a sample lesson online, or download the free TweedleWink eBook to learn more about the program.
+Here is a sample lesson.

 The TweedleWink — Level 1: Overview will show you the foundations of how to maximize the first years of your child’s life by using the 12 gentle, yet powerful educational techniques of the TweedleWink program.

 - How you can boost your child’s brain development in as little as 10 minutes a day

 - A brief overview of brain research that impacts what we teach and why